aditi2731/Baby-Name-App-AWS-PartyRock/README.md

 # Baby-Name-App-AWS-PartyRock

-This app is made with the AWS Genrative AI service AWS PartyRock.
+This app is made with the AWS Generative AI service AWS PartyRock.
 It recommends baby names depending on the baby's Date of Birth , Gender and Culture.

 # Steps To Make This Project:-
 1. go to -> https://partyrock.aws/ and signin with your third party credentials.